 - 1 egg lightly beaten

 - In a large sauce pan or small Dutch oven, melt the butter over medium heat.
 Cook the onion till tender and translucent, then add the celery and carrots.
-Cook for 2-3 minutes, then stir in the flour and cook for another 2-3 minutes.2 tbsp butter, 1 onion, 2 stalks celery, 3 carrots, 4 tbsp flour
+Cook for 2-3 minutes, then stir in the flour and cook for another 2-3 minutes.2 tablespoon butter, 1 onion, 2 stalks celery, 3 carrots, 4 tablespoon flour

 - Add the chicken stock and raise the heat to bring to a simmer.
 Stir in the potatoes, and cook for about 5 minutes till just slightly tender.
 Stir in turkey, parsley, peas and seasoning.
-Taste and adjust salt as needed.3.5 cups chicken broth or turkey stock, 2 small potatoes, 2 cups shredded chicken or turkey, 2 tbsp parsley, ½ cup frozen peas, 1 tbsp salt, ½ tbsp pepper, 2 tsp dried sage
+Taste and adjust salt as needed.3.5 cups chicken broth or turkey stock, 2 small potatoes, 2 cups shredded chicken or turkey, 2 tablespoon parsley, ½ cup frozen peas, 1 tablespoon salt, ½ tablespoon pepper, 2 teaspoon dried sage

 - Pour the creamy filling into a casserole dish or oversized pie plate.
 Top with pie crust and give it a light brushing with the egg wash.1 pie crust, 1 egg